-Named to commemorate 5 US warships which were previously named "Ranger", CV-4 was the first US warship designed and built from the keel up as an aircraft carrier.
+Named to commemorate 5 US warships which were previously named "Ranger," CV-4 was the first US warship designed and built from the keel up as an aircraft carrier.
 Secretary of the Navy Charles F. Adams assigned the name on December 10, 1930.
 The ship was sponsored by Mrs. Lou Henry Hoover, wife of Herbert Hoover, the outgoing President of the United States.
-She smashed a bottle of Prohibition-era grape juice on the bow of the ship, and became the first First Lady to christen an aircraft carrier.
+She smashed a bottle of Prohibition-era grape juice on the bow of the ship and became the first First Lady to christen an aircraft carrier.
 The carrier cost 15.2 million dollars.

-After Lexington and Saratoga, 69,000 tons remained for construction of aircraft carriers.
-As a follow-on to the small Langley and the larger Lexington and Saratoga, in 1925 work began on the design of a 4th aircraft carrier for the US Navy.
+After Lexington and Saratoga, 69,000 tons remained for the construction of aircraft carriers.
+As a follow-on to the small Langley and the larger Lexington and Saratoga, in 1925, work began on the design of a 4th aircraft carrier for the US Navy.
 It was decided that the new ship would displace 13,800 tons, a size that would allow 5 carriers to be built in the remaining available tonnage.

 Ranger was born as the first purpose-built aircraft carrier of the US Navy.
-Both the size of individual ships that could be built and the total tonnage that of aircraft carriers that could be built were limited by the Washington Naval Treaty.
+Both the size of individual ships that could be built and the total tonnage of aircraft carriers that could be built were limited by the Washington Naval Treaty.

 The Largest and Most Important Carrier in the Atlantic

 After her initial trials in the South Atlantic, the ship was assigned to NS Norfolk in October 1934.
-Ranger lived up to her name during her time on the west coast, sailing from Alaska for the Navy's first cold weather trials, to Hawaii for battle exercises and as far south as Peru.
+Ranger lived up to her name during her time on the West Coast, sailing from Alaska for the Navy's first cold weather trials to Hawaii for battle exercises and as far south as Peru.
 In January 1939, Ranger was sent to Guantanamo Bay for winter fleet operation in the Caribbean and returned to Norfolk in the spring.